-Over the last few months I have been searching for a flat up to £195,000 and identified one near me in Cross Keys I like with amenity areas and railway links in the vicinity, the downside is that it only has 49 years unexpired on the lease.
-I can't really find anything else in Cross Keys suitable, so just wondered if I would be making a mistake purchasing a short lease?
+I am looking for a ground for flat up to £195,000 and found one round the corner in Cross Keys I like with amenity areas and railway links nearby, however it's only got 51 years unexpired on the lease.
+I can't really find anything else in Cross Keys for this price, so just wondered if I would be making a mistake acquiring a short lease?

-Should you need a mortgage the remaining unexpired lease term will likely be a potential deal breaker.
-Reduce the offer by the amount the lease extension will cost if not already taken into account.
-If the current owner has owned the premises for at least 2 years you may request that they start the process of the extension and pass it to you.
-An additional ninety years can be extended on to the current lease term and have £0 ground rent by law.
-You should speak to your conveyancing solicitor regarding this matter.
+If you need a home loan that many years may be an issue.
+Discount the offer by the expected lease extension will cost if it has not already been discounted.
+If the current owner has owned the premises for at least twenty four months you can request that they commence the lease extension formalities and pass it to you.
+You can add 90 years to the current lease term and have £0 ground rent by law.
+You should speak to your conveyancing lawyer about this matter.

 My company is intending to take an assignment of a lease of an office on a shopping parade.
 Can you recommend conveyancers offering no-move-no charges for non-domestic conveyancing in Cross Keys for less than 1500k?